FME Version

 The Share page allows us to preview our final API Token and Webhook URL.

 The Webhook URL Preview contains all the required information to run a particular workspace from the web: the FME Flow domain, web service, repository, and workspace.
-Finally, any parameters and their values follow in a query string.
+Finally, any parameters and their values are followed by a query string.

 We can also preview what our Webhook URL results will look like.
 Select the clipboard next to the Webhook URL Preview to copy the link.
 Open a new browser tab and paste the link into the search bar.
 (You may be prompted to log into FME Flow again.
 This is because our Webhook URL Preview link does not yet include authentication).

-View our clipped PNG Raster, now from a browser window.
-If you removed any values from the Feature Types to Read parameter your raster may be clipped differently than pictured below.
+View our clipped PNG Raster now from a browser window.
+If you removed any values from the Feature Types to Read parameter, your raster may be clipped differently than the one pictured below.

 Back on the FME Flow Share page, select Reset to restore Parameter default values.
 Select OK.